 3. Is malnutrition really a problem in America?

 Yes.
-Many people are surprised to learn that malnutrition is still an issue in the U.S. In fact, a 2018 study by the U. S. Department of Agriculture estimated that more than 37 million Americans live in food insecure households.
+Many people are surprised to learn that malnutrition is still an issue in the U.S. A 2018 study by the U. S. Department of Agriculture estimated that more than 37 million Americans live in food insecure households.2

 4. How does malnutrition impact older Americans?

 Malnutrition is a particular concern for older Americans.
-According to one study, up to one in two older adults is at risk for malnutrition.
-Malnourishment in older adults who are hospitalized can complicate medical conditions and lead to longer hospital stays, higher rates of hospital-acquired infections, and higher readmission rates all of which drive up the cost of care to health care organizations and patients.
+According to one study, up to one in two older adults is at risk for malnutrition.3 Malnourishment in older adults who are hospitalized can complicate medical conditions and lead to longer hospital stays, higher rates of hospital-acquired infections, and higher readmission rates all of which drive up the cost of care to health care organizations and patients.4

 5. How can I recognize malnutrition in patients, members, or family members?